-37. Notification of nullification and cancellation
+Notification of nullification and cancellation.

-(1) The Registrar shall notify the holder of the breeder's right of any decision made pursuant to sections 35 and 36 of this Act and the grounds for such decision.
+37. (1) The Registrar shall notify the holder of the breeder's right of any decision made under sections 35 and 36 of this Act and the grounds for such decision.

-(2) A person who receives the notice referred to in sub-section (1) of this section may send a written objection to the Registrar within thirty days from the date of receipt of the notification.
+(2) A person who receives the notice referred to in subsection (1) may send a written objection to the Registrar within 30 days from the date of receipt of the notification.

 (3) The Registrar may hold, within a reasonable time after receipt of an objection, a hearing or may decide the matter based on the written submission of the interested parties.

-(4) Where the Registrar nullifies and cancels any breeder's right under this section, he shall publish the nullification or cancellation by a notice in the Gazette or two daily national newspapers of wide circulation, after the expiration of thirty days from the date of the decision or following a decision made under sub-section (3) of this section.
+(4) Where the Registrar nullifies and cancels any breeder's right under this section, he shall publish the nullification or cancellation by a notice in the Federal Government Gazette or two national daily newspapers of wide circulation, after the expiration of 30 days from the date of the decision or following a decision made under subsection (3).

 (5) The holder of the breeder's right shall return to the Registrar any certificate of the grant of a breeder's right that has been nullified or cancelled under this section.

-38. Surrender of breeder's right
+Surrender of breeder's right.

-(1) A holder of a breeder's right may, by written notice to the Registrar, surrender the right.
+38. (1) A holder of a breeder's right may, by written notice to the Registrar, surrender the right.

-(2) The Registrar shall, within one month from the date of receiving the notice referred to sub-section (1) of this section, terminate the breeder's right and publish a notice in the Gazette or two daily national newspapers of the termination.
+(2) The Registrar shall, within one month from the date of receiving the notice referred to subsection (1), terminate the breeder's right and publish a notice in the Federal Government Gazette or two national daily newspapers of the termination.

-PART VIII

-Authorization and assignments

-39. Authorization or assignment of breeder's right
+Authorisation or assignment of breeder's right.

-The holder of breeder's right may assign or authorize any person, to undertake any activity described or referred to in section 29 of this Act.
+39. The holder of breeder's right may assign or authorise any person, to undertake any activity described or referred to in section 29 of this Act.

-40. Restrictions on the exercise of breeder's right
+Restrictions on the exercise of breeder's right.

-(1) The free exercise of a breeder's right shall, unless where expressly provided in this Act, not be restricted for reasons other than of public interest.
+40. (1) The free exercise of a breeder's right shall, unless where expressly provided in this Act, not be restricted for reasons other than of public interest.

-(2) When any such restriction has the effect of the Registrar authorizing a third party to perform any act for which the breeder'sauthorization is required, the breeder shall receive equitable remuneration.
+(2) When any such restriction has the effect of the Registrar authorising a third party to perform any act for which the breeder's authorisation is required, the breeder shall receive equitable remuneration.

-41. Information on authorization or assignment of breeder's right
+Information on authorisation or assignment of breeder's right.

-(1) A person authorized under section 39 of this Act may, in not more than sixty days from the effective date of the authorization –
+41. (1) A person authorised under section 39 of this Act may, in not more than 60 days from the effective date of the authorisation :

 (a) notify the Registrar of the transaction; and

-(b) submit a copy of the authorization agreement to the Registrar.
+(b) submit a copy of the authorisation agreement to the Registrar.

-(2) The Registrar may prescribe the form and manner of the notification to be made under sub-section (1)) of this section.
+(2) The Registrar may prescribe the form and manner of the notification to be made under subsection (1).

-(3) Upon assignment or other transmission of all of a breeder's right, the assignee or recipient shall notify the Registrar for the purposes of making changes in the Register.
+(3) Where an assignment or other transmission of all of a breeder's right is made, the assignee or recipient shall notify the Registrar for the purposes of making changes in the Register.

-PART IXAppeals
+PART VIII — APPEALS

-42. Appeals from decision of Registrar
+Appeals from decision of Registrar.

-(1) An appeal from the decisions of the Registrar made under this Act shall lie to the Minister.
+42. (1) An appeal from the decisions of the Registrar made under this Act shall lie to the Minister.

-(2) A person who is aggrieved by any of the decisions of the Registrar may appeal to the Minister by submitting a notice of the appeal within sixty days following the publication or of the receipt of the individual notice of such decision by the person whose interest is the source or subject of the appeal.
+(2) A person who is aggrieved by any of the decisions of the Registrar may appeal to the Minister by submitting a notice of the appeal within 60 days following the publication, or of the receipt, of the individual notice of such decision by the person whose interest is the source or subject of the appeal.

-43. Decisions of the Minister on Appeals
+Decisions of the Minister on appeals.

-The Minister –
+43. (1) The Minister:

-(a) may conduct an investigation, if it deems it necessary to do so, and may hold a hearing of the appeal or make a decision based on written submissions;
+(a) may conduct an investigation, if he deems necessary to do so, and may hold a hearing of the appeal or make a decision based on written submissions;